Sorry, you need to enable JavaScript to visit this website.

 Possible aerodromes

-• Law 48/1960 on Air Navigation: ‘An aerodrome shall be possible where its establishment is due to transitional needs or is designated for particular use in special circumstances’.
+• Law 48/1960 on Air Navigation: "An aerodrome will be temporary when its establishment is due to transitory needs or when it is designated for a particular use in special circumstances".

-• Royal Decree 1070/2015.
-‘Possible aerodrome means an area suitable for the use of aircraft which, in the view of the operator, meets the minimum conditions for the safety of operations and whose use, except in the case of operations referred to in Article 1.2, does not exceed 40 operations per year, but not exceeding 15 operations per month’.
+• Royal Decree 1189/2011: "area suitable for use by aircraft which, in the opinion of the operator, meets the minimum conditions for the safety of operations and whose use, except in the case of the operations referred to in Article 1.2, does not exceed 40 operations per year, without exceeding 15 per month".

 Contact

-For queries concerning restricted aerodromes, please contact the AESA aerodrome mailbox aerodromos.aesa@seguridadaerea.es.
+For enquiries regarding restricted use aerodromes, please contact the AESA aerodromes mailbox aerodromos.aesa@seguridadaerea.es.

 Cannot find what you are looking for?